Michael Niese: Denver Broncos

 On June 9, 2022, Niese was signed to the Denver Broncos as an undrafted free agent after going unselected in the 2022 NFL draft.
-He was waived on August 30, 2022.
+He was waived by the Broncos on August 30.

 Chicago Bears

 On September 12, 2022, Niese was signed to the practice squad of the Chicago Bears.

 Tampa Bay Buccaneers

 On January 18, 2023, Niese signed a reserve/future contract with the Tampa Bay Buccaneers.
 He was waived by the Buccaneers on August 29.

 Detroit Lions

 On August 31, 2023, Niese was signed to the practice squad of the Detroit Lions.
 He made his NFL debut in Week 11 of in a victory over the Chicago Bears.
 Niese signed a reserve/future contract with Detroit on January 30, 2024.

 On April 22, 2025, Niese re-signed with the Lions.
 He was waived on August 26 as part of final roster cuts, and re-signed to the practice squad.
-Niese was promoted to the active roster on November 15.
+Niese was promoted to the active roster on November 15, ultimately playing in eight games for the team.

+On January 5, 2026, the Lions signed Niese to a one-year contract extension.
+On August 30, he was waived with an injury designation as part of final roster cuts.